astronomer/docs/learn/logging.md

 Logging in Airflow is ready to use without any additional configuration.
 However, there are many use cases where customization of logging is beneficial.
 For example:

-- Changing the format of existing logs to contain additional information.
-For example, the full pathname of the source file from which the logging call was made.
+- Changing the format of existing logs to contain additional information: for example, the full pathname of the source file from which the logging call was made.
-- Adding additional handlers -- for example, to log all critical errors in a separate file.
+- Adding additional handlers: for example, to log all critical errors in a separate file.
 - Storing logs remotely.
-- Adding your own custom handlers -- for example, to log remotely to a destination not yet supported by existing providers.
+- Adding your own custom handlers: for example, to log remotely to a destination not yet supported by existing providers.

 ## How to configure logging